-Next Gathering: In Lawnridge Hall on Jan.4th.
+Next Gathering: In Lawnridge Hall on April 5th.

-Song Swap Theme: Old and New
+Song Swap Theme: Wise and Foolish

-Where the Creek Flows: Dedicated to PCFS members’ events
+Where the Creek Flows: Dedicated to PCFS members’ events.

 Dave Falk hosts unplugged acoustic music at The Goldfish Tea room at 117 4th St. in downtown Royal Oak between Main and Washington every Tuesday night from 7:00 to 9:00.

+Gilda’s is Back!
 Evie Boss invites all on the First Tuesday of each month to Gilda’s Club in Royal Oak (on Rochester Road just north of 13 Mile Rd.) has a coffee house: dinner starts at 5:30, open mike from 6-7 and featured performer from 7-8.

 As long as we’re on the front porch, tune into WXOU FM.
-To listen via live webstream go to: www.wxou,org.
+To listen via live webstream go to: www.wxou.org.
 Tuesdays between 5:00 and 7:30 pm for the best in contemporary folk music.

 To submit all your upcoming gigs and events, email the details to Jack, KT Editor, at email@example.com.
 To have your event in the KT I will need the info by the 15th.